 On a more serious note, I was thinking of asking one of the partners here at IRSMedic HQ if he could start paying me in bitcoins.
 Why would I do that?
 Mostly because I think there’s a good chance that the BTC is here to stay, and I like the idea of having a store of value that is protected against the whims of a government that can just print more money whenever it is convenient.
 So, I want to get paid in bitcoins.
 That’s TRILLIONS of satoshis every pay period!
 But I’m a Tax Attorney, not a pirate, so I’m not sure if I want to dive head-first into uncharted waters.
+I need to check out if there’s a Bitcoin Tax.
 The problem is that there isn’t any clear guidance on how I would be required to report my spending if I got paid in bitcoins and used it for my day-to-day purchases.
 Let me explain.

 First, I’m going to discuss how bitcoins are commonly used, and then I’m going to move on to the scenario I’ve proposed – being paid in bitcoins.